 Diversification is the key to our business model.
 Diversification helps us to manage our risks effectively by limiting the economic impact of any single event.
 The degree to which the diversification effect can be realized depends not only on the correlation between risks categories, but also on the relative concentration level of those risks.
-Therefore, our aim is to maintain a balanced risk profile without any disproportionately large risks.
+Therefore, ALL's aim is to maintain a balanced risk profile .